Early Years Foundation Stage

 The three characteristics are:

-Ultimately it is our mission to ensure that every child in our care feels part of a strong community; valued, important and able to learn.
+Ultimately it is our mission to ensure that every child and family in our care feels part of a strong community; valued, important and able to learn.
 We want our children to ask questions and challenge us, to wonder about the world around them and to take meaningful risks in their learning.
 We want our children, families and carers to move forwards into the world with a sense of determination and vigour and a belief in the transforming power of communities.

 Play Based Learning